elizeuangelo/fvtt-module-narrator-tools/README.md

 Special tools to increase the immersion in your roleplaying game.

+##Installation
+In the setup screen, use the URL https://raw.githubusercontent.com/elizeuangelo/fvtt-module-narrator-tools/master/module.json to install the module.

 ## How to Use

 You issue commands through the chatbox, wich do the following: